omarkhaled2001/Microprocessors-Systems-I-Project/Readme.md

 # 🕹️ **Microprocessor-Based Multiplayer Game & Chat System**

 Welcome to the **Multiplayer Processor Simulation Game** – an immersive, assembly-language project that connects two PCs via serial communication for interactive gameplay and real-time chat functionality.
-This C++ and Assembly project brings a unique twist to microprocessor systems, blending digital logic, communication, and gaming.
+This Assembly project brings a unique twist to microprocessor systems, blending digital logic, communication, and gaming.

 ## 🔑 **Core Features**